sentryguides/sentry/source/heroes/crystal_maiden.md

 ## Abilities

-<%= ability :crystal_maiden_crystal_nova %> slows and damages enemies in a decent
+<%= ability :crystal_maiden_crystal_nova %> slows and damages enemies in a
 400 AoE.
 It deals less damage and has a higher cooldown than Frostbite, so unless you plan to be involved in early team fights where the AoE would be useful, this ability should be maxed last.

 <%= ability :crystal_maiden_frostbite %> freezes a unit in place, making them unable to move
-or attack and dealing up to 300 damage to heroes.
-They can still cast abilities or items like teleport scrolls, however.
+or attack, and deals up to 300 damage to heroes.
+They can still cast abilities or items like teleport scrolls.
 During the duration of Frostbite, you also get True Sight of the unit, so heroes like Riki can not turn invisible.

 Frostbite is your early ganking ability, you usually want it to be around the same level as Arcane Aura, otherwise you will run out of mana pretty quickly.
 Frostbite can also be used for jungling: Even on level 1, it always lasts 10 seconds on creeps and deals a total of 1000 damage.
-This allows you to kill even the biggest jungle creeps easily.
+This allows you to kill the big jungle creeps easily.

 <%= ability :crystal_maiden_brilliance_aura %> is a global aura that grants additional
 mana regeneration to your team.
 It allows everyone to cast more spells, which can sometimes